-Collaborative Negotiation: Using the collaborative negotiation process enables individuals to talk through an issue or conflict directly with the person(s) with whom they disagree to arrive at a mutually satisfactory resolution.
+Collaborative Negotiation: Using the collaborative negotiation process enables an individual to talk through an issue or conflict directly with the person with whom he/she disagrees to arrive at a mutually satisfactory resolution.
 Training in collaborative negotiation includes learning active listening and other conflict resolution communication skills.